-My work functions on many levels in oppositions: domestic/exotic, painterly / linear, 2D / 3D.
+My work tugs in oppositions: domestic/exotic, painterly / linear, 2D / 3D, reality/fiction.
 Interplay between 2D mediums and 3D sprung from a desire to make physical the motifs of my paintings: To create my own souvenirs.
-Much like purchasing souvenirs we wish to quantify them in our Western mind, to make them less fearful and unknown.